Summary

 Always Review and Refine

-Treat AI-generated slides as a first draft, not a final product.
-Claude gets you 80-90% of the way there in a fraction of the time, but that last 10-20% — the personal touches, the precise data verification, the nuances only you know — is what makes a presentation truly excellent.
+AI-generated slides should be treated as a first draft, not a final product.
+Claude advances the user 80–90% of the way to completion in a fraction of the usual time.
+The final 10–20%—personal touches, precise data verification, and nuances known only to the author—is what makes a presentation truly excellent.

 - Are all numbers accurate and up to date?